 Seqwater is the Queensland Government Bulk Water Supply Authority and manages over $11 billion of water supply infrastructure.
 This includes dams and weirs, conventional water treatment plants, a desalination plant, the Western Corridor Recycled Water Scheme, as well reservoirs, pump stations and more than 600 kilometres of bi-directional pipeline network.
-As part of Seqwater’s climate change risk management, this project undertaken by BMT assessed climate change vulnerability of Seqwater’s built assets.
+As part of Seqwater’s climate change risk management, this project assessed climate change vulnerability of Seqwater’s built assets.

 Conducting portfolio wide vulnerability assessment allows large infrastructure owners such as Seqwater to identify their major vulnerable assets to climate change.
 This is now helping Seqwater to prioritise their climate change risk management efforts and move towards conducting more detailed risk assessments of those vulnerable assets and ultimately using these to prioritise effort for developing detailed climate adaptation plans.